boorism/boorism.github.io/_portfolio/2_mareike.md

 <br>

-2019 was certainly a restart to my commissons career with a dear friend ordering these as a gift for her parents.
+<p align = "justify">2019 was certainly a restart to my commissons career with a dear friend ordering these as a gift for her parents.
 Despite missing the Christmas deadline, I think we were both very happy with the result.
-Oil paints on canvas.
+Oil paints on canvas.</p>

-I usually rely on the eyes within a painting to portray a facial expression and feeling.
-While you can't see them directly in either these, I am really happy that I managed to capture the look of care and love given by both parents.
+<p align = "justify">I usually rely on the eyes within a painting to portray a facial expression and feeling.
+While you can't see them directly in either these, I am really happy that I managed to capture the look of care and love given by both parents.</p>

-Thank you M for the countless of delicious meals and funny stories!
+<p align = "justify">Thank you M for the countless of delicious meals and funny stories!</p>

 {% include gallery%}